xic3111/ecem202a_project/docs/proposal.md

 What are the challenges and risks?

-Some of the challenges can be real time interference between sensors and device, sample rate of the sensors, accuracy of the sensors, etc.
+Some of the challenges can be real time interference between sensors and device, Arduino and real time synchronization during data collection, sample rate of the sensors, accuracy of the sensors, etc.

 ## 6. Requirements for Success